Which city is cheaper, Vienna or Tallinn?

 The spring brings many poeple to Tallinn as well as Vienna.
 Many visitors come to Tallinn in the spring for the natural beauty.
 Also, most visitors come to Vienna for the natural beauty during these months.

 Tallinn can get quite cold in the spring.
 Tallinn is much colder than Vienna in the spring.
-The temperature in Tallinn is usually 4°C (39°F) in April, and Vienna stays around 13°C (55°F).
+The daily temperature in Tallinn averages around 4°C (39°F) in April, and Vienna fluctuates around 13°C (55°F).

 The sun comes out a lot this time of the year in Vienna.
 In the spring, Tallinn often gets less sunshine than Vienna.
 Tallinn gets 186 hours of sunny skies this time of year, while Vienna receives 202 hours of full sun.